Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/Readme.md

 You will be presented with a form that simulates an onboarding process.
 Here you can choose if you want to follow the "admin consent" flow (the app gets provisioned for all the users in one organization - requires you to sign up using an administrator) or the "user consent" flow (the app gets provisioned for your user only).
 Click the SignUp button.
 You'll be transferred to the Azure AD portal.
 Sign in as the user you want to use for consenting.
 If the user is from a tenant that is different from the one where the app was developed, you will be presented with a consent page.
 Click OK.
 You will be transported back to the app, where your registration will be finalized.
 ####  Sign in
 Once you signed up, you can either click on the Todo tab or the sign in link to gain access to the application.
-Note that if you are doing this in the same session in whihc you signed up, you will automatically sign in with the same account you used for signing up.
+Note that if you are doing this in the same session in which you signed up, you will automatically sign in with the same account you used for signing up.
 If you are signing in during a new session, you will be presented with Azure AD's credentials prompt: sign in using an account compatible with the sign up option you chose earlier (the exact same account if you used user consent, any user form the same tenant if you used admin consent).

 ## How To Deploy This Sample to Azure